 I’ve made this Rachel Ray Butternut Squash Mac & Cheese dozens of times over the past decade and it’s always a huge hit.
 Here is my very slightly edited version of the one linked, just making it a teeny bit healthier:

-1lb whole wheat pasta (I like to use cavatappi)
+1 lb whole wheat or lentil pasta (I like to use cavatappi or penne)

 1 Tbsp avocado oil (or olive oil)

 2 Tbsp butter